 But there is a catch.

-Some primers are not compatible with certain paints, and if the wrong combination is used, the changes of sticky, slow-drying paint actually increase.
+Some primers are not compatible with certain paints, and if the wrong combination is used, the changes in sticky, slow-drying paint increase.

 So before going this route, do your research to assure that the combination you are using is appropriate.

 Much like people buffer their cars, walls can also be buffed with wax, which, much like talcum powder, secures the paint on things like furniture, or areas with friction in places with painted surfaces.